 Today's Floor Schedule

-At 11:30 AM, the Senate is expected to proceed to two roll call votes relative to the following:
+At 11:45 AM, the Senate will proceed to two roll call votes relative to the following:

-The House will next meet on Wednesday, April 30 at 10:00 AM for morning business and 12:00 PM for legislative business.
-First votes are expected at 5:15 PM and final votes will occur at 6:00 PM.
+The House will next meet on Tuesday, December 9 at 12:00 PM for morning hour and at 2:00 PM for legislative business.
+First votes to occur at 6:30 PM on Tuesday.

 Upcoming Hearings & Events